This ever-expanding reference list provides background on a diverse spectrum of illustrators across time, cultures, and artistic styles.

 Schaeffer's painterly style explemifies the Brandywine School tradition.

-A prolific contributor to books and magazines during the early Twentieth Century.
+Prolific illustrator of books and magazines during the early 20th century.

 Creator of the popular "Peanuts" comic strip.

 Award-winning illustrator and Founding Director of the MFA Illustration Practice program at MICA.

 Best known for illustrating theater scenes and images of the streets of New York City.

 Best known for creating Superman, in collaboration with writer Jerry Siegel.

 Comic book artist known for his distinct style.

 Best known for his gritty, urban scenes, and one of the famous Eight.